Central Business Office

 An itemized bill for services rendered at Gibson Area Hospital will be sent upon request of the patient/and or responsible party.
 Patients and/or the responsible party (sometimes called the “guarantor”) will receive a statement for each open account and any activity occurring since the last statement.

-To view a list of common hospital procedures and the charges click the link HER E.
+To view a list of common hospital and clinic standard charges and shoppable services click the links below:

 An increasing number of insurance carriers now require authorization prior to receiving hospital services.
 Most of these plans require either the admitting physician or the policy holder to initiate the prior authorization procedure.